project-alice-assistant/docs/docs/skill-development/dialog-template.md

 ---
+title: 'Dialog template file'
 sidebarDepth: 4
-title: Dialog template file
 ---

-# Dialog template file
+# Intro
 This is the "pièce of resistance", the beef!
-This defines your intents, utterances and your slots in a readable way.
-Alice will then use this file to train the NLU and ASR components!
+This defines your :intent:intents:, :utterance:utterances: and your :slot:slots: in a readable way.
+Alice will then use this file to train the :NLU: and :ASR: components!

 ::: tip Pro tip
-If you are using an IDE able to handle json schema, it is highly recommended to use our [Dialogue Template Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/dialog-schema.json)
+If you are using an IDE able to handle json schema, it is highly recommended using our [Dialogue Template Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/dialog-schema.json)
 :::